hb9kns/NEMO/NEMO/static/howtos/users.md

 ### Area/Door Login/out

-When you're logged into NEMO (and have the proper permissions to access an area, which normally comes with the first introduction to a tool in that area), then you can also log access to an area by clicking on the button on the landing page with the text "You are not logged in to an access controlled area."
-This will provide you with a selection of areas and projects (if you have several ones at your disposition) as well as doors to choose.
+When you're logged into NEMO (and have the proper permissions to access an area, which normally comes with the first introduction to a tool in that area), then you can also log access to an area by clicking on the light-green button on the landing page under the title "Current/pending usage" with the text "You are not logged in to an access controlled area.
+Click here to log in."
+This will provide you with a selection of doors, areas and projects (if you have several ones at your disposition) to choose.

 If you select a door (currently we only have two: for the service area and for the cleanroom in HC1, but they are treated as one single door